strykey/strykey/README.md

 <div align="center">

 I build tools.
-Most of what I make starts as a personal problem<br/>
+Most of what I make starts as a personal problem I got tired of working around,<br/>
-I got tired of working around, and at some point it felt wrong to keep it private.<br/><br/>
+and at some point it felt wrong to keep it private.
+So here we are.<br/><br/>
 I started as a music producer and ended up writing more code than playing chords.<br/>
-Somewhere along the way the two got tangled together, and now most of what I build<br/>
+Somewhere along the way the two got tangled together and I never really untangled them.<br/>
-lives somewhere in between: tools for producers, scripts that poke at the internet,<br/>
+I now build tools for producers, scripts that poke at the internet,<br/>
-converters and utilities that should have existed already and somehow didn't.<br/><br/>
+and utilities that should have existed already but somehow didn't.<br/><br/>
 I don't have a brand.
 I don't have a niche.
+I don't have a LinkedIn.<br/>
-I just see something missing, find it annoying<br/>
+I see something missing, find it annoying enough, build it, and put it here.<br/>
-enough, and build it.
-Then I put it here in case someone else finds it useful.<br/><br/>
+In case someone else finds it useful.
+Or at least entertaining.<br/><br/>
 I stay anonymous.
-The work speaks for itself.
+The work speaks for itself.<br/>
+(the work also has a terrible commit history but let's not talk about that)

 </div>